robwil/darebee-workout/README.md

 $ docker push gcr.io/darebee-208813/darebee-workout:1.3
 ```

-Then refresh GCE instance from Google cloud console.
+Then refresh GCE instance from the Google Cloud Console.